An Unexpected Voiceover Journey

 “Why did you choose me?”
 I said.
 “I mean it’s a foreign spy show, so I get not having an American accent isn’t such a big deal, but why me?
 After all these years, and when you’ve got so many other folks to choose from?”.

 “Because you’re so easy to work with” he said.
 “You’re fun, you make the sessions cool, everybody loves you here, it was an easy choice”.

 And THAT my friends, ties into one of the most vital lessons that Steve teaches.

-I had always shown up for my sessions through the years with 100% Gratitude.
-I was child-like, and excited – I didn’t have to do them, I GOT to do them.
-I played in the booth, I joked around (mostly in a self-deprecating fashion), and I approached the entire thing as if I was being given a gift.
+I’d always shown up for my sessions through the years with 100% Gratitude.
+Child-like and excited – cause I didn’t have to do them, I GOT to do them.
+In the booth I’d joke around (mostly in a self-deprecating fashion), and I approached the entire thing as if I was being given a gift.
 Because it was that.
 I was lucky to be there.
 We’d all become friends as a result, and that’s why they remembered me.

 Even the security guard demonstrated this.
 “Hey haven’t seen you around in a while!”.
 Why did he remember me?
 Cause I always used to joke with him!
 We’d always had a good laugh, and it was always clear plenty of fancy LA folk walking in and out of that building barely noticed him.

 The Executive Producer also echoed what many a music producer had told me through the years: No one wants to work with a diva.
 There’s plenty of those in LA as you can imagine.
 I couldn’t imagine why anyone would take such an opportunity for granted.
 I appreciated every minute of my time there, and everyone (including the security guard) that made it possible.

 As I drove home that day Steve’s lessons hit a new place within me.
 It was my sense of gratitude and play that had gotten me a gig, many years after I thought I was forgotten.

 Remember Steve’s teaching with regards to being remembered: